14guptapriya/Scrapped-Linkedin-Data-Analyst-Job-Analysis/README.md

 # LinkedIn Job Posting Analysis

-# Project Overview
+## Project Overview
 The project involves analyzing job postings data scraped from LinkedIn to gain insights into data analyst job market.
 The analysis is aimed at identifying trends in job titles,companies, and locations to help potential job seekers and businesses understand current hiring patterns.

 ## Objectives
--**Understand the demand for data analyst roles across different locations**.
+1. Understand the demand for data analyst roles across different locations.
--**Identify top companies hiring for data analyst positions**.
+2. Identify top companies hiring for data analyst positions.
--**Analyze job titles to find common trends and specializations**.
+3. Analyze job titles to find common trends and specializations**.

 ## Data Description
 The dataset used in this project was scraped from LinkedIn and includes the following columns: